Small-time global approximate controllability for incompressible MHD with coupled Navier slip boundary conditions: Preliminaries

 \section{Preliminaries}

-In this section, we shall present certain preliminaries, which will be used later.
-A domain extension is introduced in \Cref{subsection:domainextensions}, several function spaces and norms are defined in \Cref{subsection:FunctionSpaces}, initial data extensions are discussed in \Cref{subsection:initialDataExtensions}, notions of weak controlled trajectories are defined in \Cref{subsection:wct}, and \Cref{subsection:Description} contains supplementary explanations.
-Throughout the whole article, if not indicated otherwise, constants of the form $C > 0$ are generic and can change from line to line during the estimates.
+A domain extension~$\mathcal{E}$ for~$\Omega$ is introduced in \Cref{subsection:domainextensions}, several function spaces and norms are defined in \Cref{subsection:FunctionSpaces}, initial data extensions to $\mathcal{E}$ are discussed in \Cref{subsection:initialDataExtensions}, notions of weak controlled trajectories for \eqref{equation:MHD00} and \eqref{equation:MHD00withq} are discussed in~\Cref{subsection:wct}.
+Finally, \Cref{subsection:Description} briefly outlines the strategy of the paper.
+Throughout, if not indicated otherwise, constants of the form~$C > 0$ are generic and can change from line to line during the estimates.